mbarker84/css-irl/src/pages/favourite-things-01.md

 tags: ['css', 'inspiration']
 ---

 The web today feels quite polarised.
-Web standards advocates seem to be at perpetual loggerheads with framework developers, and new arguments errupt on Twitter almost daily.
+Web standards advocates seem to be at perpetual loggerheads with framework developers, and new arguments erupt on Twitter almost daily.
 But plugging away amongst all the noise are many, many incredibly talented developers, simply building wonderful things that make my heart soar.
 There are so many people sharing demos, articles and talks that provide a dopamine hit of inspiration and blow away any grey clouds.

 I’d like to share some of the things that have been inspiring me, in what I hope will be a semi-regular collection here on the blog.
 I hope they’ll inspire you too!